-Throughout pregnancy, women go through a host of physical and mental changes that can be exciting and joyful, and at other times, nerve-wracking and anxiety-inducing.
+Throughout pregnancy, women go through a host of physical and mental changes that can be exciting, joyful and, at other times, nerve-wracking and anxiety-inducing.

-As these changes occur, it is helpful for pregnant women to have emotional and physical support from friends or family.
+As these changes occur, it's helpful for pregnant women to have emotional and physical support from friends or family.
 When that support comes from a partner, partners often wonder the best way they can be of support.

-According to Karen Pentz, LCSW, a psychotherapist at Main Line Health’s Women’s Emotional Wellness Center, it’s clear that the more involved partners are together during pregnancy, the more success they tend to have postpartum.
+According to Valerie Huff, LCSW, a psychotherapist at Main Line Health's Women's Emotional Wellness Center, it's clear that the more involved partners are together during pregnancy, the more supportive and understanding they are of each other during pregnancy.

 Pregnancy is a team effort, and couples that learn to grow and change together during pregnancy set a strong foundation for their future role as parents.